Renting with Pets – Where Do I Stand?

 However, on the 4th of January (2020), the housing secretary, Robert Jenrick MP, called on landlords to be more lenient when it comes to allowing pets in their properties.
 To this end, he announced an overhaul of tenancy agreements which will be mutually beneficial to all parties.

 The Dogs Trust have been working with landlords, letting agencies and the property industry as a whole.
-For over a decade, they have campaigned to make pet ownership more accessible to tenants.
+For over a decade, they have campaigned to make pet ownership more accessible to tenants who are renting with pets.

 The proposed changes come at a time when more people than ever are renting their homes.